Legality of the Israeli occupation of Palestine: Background

 The Israeli occupation of Palestine that began in 1967 is the longest military occupation in modern history.
 Since the Israeli disengagement from Gaza in 2005, it is the prevailing opinion that Gaza is still under occupation according to international law; the Israeli occupation of the West Bank is an ongoing occupation.
 Israel has argued that the territories in Palestine are disputed, rather than occupied.
 It has also argued that neither the Hague Regulations nor the Fourth Geneva Convention limits the duration of the occupation or requires the occupant to restore the territories to the sovereign before a peace treaty is signed.
 Israel's High Court has applied to the territories the humanitarian provisions of the Fourth Geneva Convention, without confirming the applicability of the entire Convention.
 According to many interpretations, Israel has purportedly annexed parts of Palestine, including East Jerusalem, but such annexation is illegal under international law under the prohibition on the acquisition of territory through force.
 Its treatment of other areas of the West Bank has been described as a de facto annexation and "creeping annexation" showing an ultimate intention to permanently take over the territory.
 The first report of the Permanent United Nations Fact Finding Mission on the Israel Palestine conflict released on 7 June 2022, said that the root cause of the problems lay in "perpetual occupation" with no intent to end it and that Israel wanted "complete control" over the occupied area.
+On 20 October 2022, the Independent International Commission of Inquiry on the Occupied Palestinian Territory released a second report to the General Assembly, calling on the Security Council to end Israel's "permanent occupation" and on individual UN member states to prosecute Israeli officials.
+The report found "reasonable grounds" to conclude that the occupation "is now unlawful under international law due to its permanence" and Israel's "de facto annexation policies".
+Israeli prime minister Yair Lapid called the report "biased, false, inciting and blatantly unbalanced" and "anti-Semitic".

-On 11 November 2022, the United Nations General Assembly Fourth Committee passed a resolution 98 to 17 with 52 abstentions to request an International Court of Justice opinion on how "Israeli policies and practices 'affect the legal status of the occupation, and what are the legal consequences that arise for all states and the United Nations from this status.
-The resolution, condemned by Israel, will go for a final assembly vote before the end of the year.
+On 11 November 2022, the United Nations General Assembly Fourth Committee approved by 98 votes to 17, with 52 abstentions, a draft resolution requesting an advisory opinion from the International Court of Justice (ICJ) on the legal consequences of Israel's prolonged occupation, settlement and annexation of the Palestinian territory occupied since 1967.
+On 30 December 2022, the General Assembly adopted the resolution by 87 votes to 26, with 53 abstentions, formally requesting the advisory opinion.

+The request was transmitted to the ICJ for an advisory opinion on Legal consequences arising from the policies and practices of Israel in the occupied Palestinian territory including East Jerusalem.
+On 19 July 2024, the Court found that Israel's continued presence in the occupied Palestinian territory was unlawful.